Getting a Degree in Industrial Engineering

 For online programs, Columbia University, the University of Southern California, and North Carolina State University are all highly rated.
 For in-person programs, Northwestern University, the University of California at Berkeley, and the University of Michigan at Ann Arbor are all highly rated.

-Jobs you can get with a Master’s Degree in Industrial Engineering:
+Jobs with a Master’s Degree in Industrial Engineering

 - Logisticians, who work in many different industries, analyze and coordinate an organization’s supply chain and the systems that move a product from supplier to consumer, have an average salary of $54,060, according to Glassdoor, as of June 2020.